 The dog bite has been the subject of speculation for months, and arose again this week after Perrette tweeted about “Multiple Physical Assaults” and her need to “protect my crew.”
 Perrette declined to comment, but an insider said the actress did not mean to imply that there was any physical abuse or sexual harassment on set and added that she decided to leave “NCIS” even before the dog incident.

 “NCIS” is generally known as a dog-friendly set, and by all accounts Harmon’s dog got along fine with the cast and crew until October 2016.
-That’s when the dog bit an unidentified crew member who was playing with him, requiring about 15 stitches.
+That’s when the dog bit an unidentified crew member who was playing with him, requiring the stitches.

 TMZ wrote about the incident at the time, and Harmon’s attorney, Barry Axelrod, confirmed to TheWrap on Wednesday that he consulted with Harmon about the potential liability of the dog returning to the “NCIS” set after the bite.